Onyx-Protocol/Onyx/docker/de/Readme.md

 #Chain Core Developer Edition
 ##Introduction
-Chain Core DE is a docker container that runs `cored` and chain dashboard.
-The container exposes `cored` on port 8080 and the dashboard on 8081.
+Chain Core DE is a docker container that runs `cored`, exposed on port 8080.

 ##Quickstart
 ####Build the image